Cordeiero History, Family Crest & Coats of Arms

 The surname Cordeiero was first found in Asturias, an important Christian kingdom of medieval Spain.

 Early History of the Cordeiero family

-Another 584 words (42 lines of text) covering the years 1238, 1641 and 1722 are included under the topic Early Cordeiero History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cordeiero research.
+Another 305 words (22 lines of text) covering the years 1238, 1641 and 1722 are included under the topic Early Cordeiero History in all our PDF Extended History products and printed products wherever possible.

 Cordeiero Spelling Variations

 Spelling variations of this family name include: Cordero, Cordeiro, Cordera, Cordeira and others.

 Early Notables of the Cordeiero family (pre 1700)

 Notable bearers of the family name Cordeiero were seventeenth century dramatist Jacinto Cordero, who wrote plays in Spanish and Portuguese; eighteenth century Peruvian military officer Joaquín Cordero; and nineteenth...